coreboot/coreboot/Documentation/releases/coreboot-4.13-relnotes.md

 ### New version of SMM loader

-A new version of the SMM loader which accomodates platforms with over 32 CPU CPU threads.
+A new version of the SMM loader which accommodates platforms with over 32 CPU CPU threads.
 The existing version of SMM loader uses a 64K code/data segment and only a limited number of CPU threads can fit into one segment (because of save state, STM, other features, etc).
-This loader extends beyond the 64K segment to accomodate additional CPUs and in theory allows as many CPU threads as possible limited only by SMRAM space and not by 64K.
+This loader extends beyond the 64K segment to accommodate additional CPUs and in theory allows as many CPU threads as possible limited only by SMRAM space and not by 64K.
 By default this loader version is disabled.
 Please see cpu/x86/Kconfig for more info.